John Kilpatrick's Genealogy Pages

 Selina Sheldon (1 Nov 1881, Wishaw) = JPK (see above)

 Tipton, Dudley, Sedgley and Princes End were all adjacent or overlapping districts in Staffordshire.
 Wombridge and other places were in Shropshire, but not far away.
 Coal mining was the family occupation.
-For a few generations there was a rumour that the Dainty family were descended by illegitimacy from the Duke of Wellington, but when I found the ancestral line it became clear that the town of Wellington, Shropshire, was a place of origin - no connection with the Duke.
+For a few generations there was a rumour that the Dainty family were descended by illegitimacy from the Duke of Wellington, but when I found the ancestral line it became clear that the town of Wellington (Shropshire) or thereabouts, was a place of origin - no connection with the Duke.

 The Dainty line: